pcda17/pcda17.github.io/week-02.md

 ![](week/2/Image-1.png)

-You may have noticed that our text file from Project Gutenberg is broken into short lines, none longer than 74 characters.
+Our text file from Project Gutenberg is broken into short lines, none longer than 74 characters.
 Many ASCII text files follow this fixed-width convention, designed to fit the 80-character width of many early PC displays.
 That display format, in turn, was chosen to work with data from 80-column punch cards, introduced by IBM in the 1920s.

 Whether we’re adapting to quirks of history or fixing typing mistakes, we’ll often find it helpful to get rid of whitespace characters (newlines, spaces, tabs) at the beginning and end of a given string.
 For a string named `line`, `line.strip()` will return a copy of the string with all newlines and other whitespace characters removed from either end.